-Improving Leadership Effectiveness: Do You Want Comfort, or Results?
+Improving Effective Leadership: Do You Want Comfort, or Results?

-Over time, your leadership effectiveness will deteriorate unless you invest in your own leadership capacity.
-Every day you have new opportunities for improving leadership effectiveness.
+Over time, your effective leadership will deteriorate unless you invest in your own leadership capacity.
+Every day you have new opportunities for improving effective leadership.

 But I’m too old for this.